Cascading Reinforcement Learning: Regret Minimization for Cascading RL

 \textbf{Lower bound and optimality.} Recall from \citep{jaksch2010near,osband2016lower} that the lower bound for classic RL is $\Omega(H\sqrt{SNK})$.
 Since cascading RL reduces to classic RL when $q(s,a)=1$ for any $(s,a) \in \cS \times A^{\univ}$ (i.e., the user always clicks the first item), the lower bound $\Omega(H\sqrt{SNK})$ also holds for cascading RL.

 Our regret bound matches the lower bound up to a factor of $\sqrt{H}$ when ignoring logarithmic factors.
-This gap comes from the fact that we add exploration bonuses for $q$ and $p^\top V$ individually, which leads to a term $(q+b^{k,q})(\hat{p}^\top \bar{V}+b^{k,pV}-p^\top V)$ in regret decomposition.
-The term $b^{k,q}(\hat{p}^\top \bar{V}+b^{k,pV}-p^\top V)=\tilde{O}(H b^{k,q})$ leads to a $\tilde{O}(H\sqrt{HK})$ regret.
-One straightforward idea to avoid this gap is to regard $q$ and $p$ as an integrated transition distribution of $(s,A)$ and construct an overall exploration bonus for $(s,A)$.
+Regarding this gap, one possibility is that it comes from our upper bound analysis.
+Specifically, we add exploration bonuses for $q$ and $p^\top V$ individually, which leads to a term $(q+b^{k,q})(\hat{p}^\top \bar{V}+b^{k,pV}-p^\top V)$ in regret decomposition.
+Here the term $b^{k,q}(\hat{p}^\top \bar{V}+b^{k,pV}-p^\top V)=\tilde{O}(H b^{k,q})$ leads to a $\tilde{O}(H\sqrt{HK})$ regret, which causes the extra $\sqrt{H}$ gap.
+A straightforward idea to avoid this is to regard $q$ and $p$ as an integrated transition distribution of $(s,A)$, and construct an overall exploration bonus for $(s,A)$.
 However, this strategy forces us to maintain the estimates for all $A \in \cA$, and will incur a dependency on $|\cA|$ in computation and statistical complexities.
-Therefore, how to close the gap $\sqrt{H}$ without enumerating over $A \in \cA$ remains an open problem, which we will further investigate in future work.
+Another possibility behind the gap $\sqrt{H}$ is that it is needed in a tight lower bound for any polynomial-time algorithm for cascading RL.
+Therefore, how to close the gap $\sqrt{H}$ while maintaining the computational efficiency remains open for future work.